Parents & Families

 FERPA

 Your student's information is protected.
-They have a rigth to release it to others or keep it private.
+They have a right to release it to others or keep it private.
 Read more information below about their rights under the Family Educational Rights and Privacy Act (FERPA).

 The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law designed to protect the privacy of student education records.
 With few exceptions, all student education records are considered confidential and may not be released without written consent of the student.
 This protection for college education records begins when the student enrolls in a higher education institution, regardless of the student’s age.